 People with the IS (Harmonizer) personality type tend to be warm, even-tempered, accepting.
 Since they tend to be positive and joyful, Harmonizers are likely to seek lots of social interaction and affirmation.

-IS Personality Traits
+DISC Type IS Personality Traits

 With a position on the far right of the DISC, Harmonizers are likely to approach the world with an open, trusting, and inviting attitude but also may shy away from interpersonal conflict in tough situations.
 It is likely very easy for them to give others the feeling of being understood and accepted for who they are, but also easy for them to be accommodating rather than assertive.

-In summary, IS personality types tend to...
+In summary, DISC type IS personalities tend to...

 - Adapt to situations as they are.